wilsontelab/agFree-docs/docs/33_file-formats/11_genomes_and_graphs.md

 The path to genotype graph files are communicated via options `--genotype-dir` and `--genotype`.

-Pipeline action `genotype construct` populates the genotype directory with a variety of graph file formats as created by
+Pipeline action `af genotype construct` populates the genotype directory with a variety of graph file formats as created by
 [Minigraph-Cactus Pangenome](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md),
 including the `gaf.gz`, `gbz`, `gfa.gz`, `paf`, and `xg` formats.